-2. What are the differences between the general environment and the industry environment?
-Why are these differences important? (pp. 37-39)
+2. Define and describe the general environment and the industry environment. (pp. 37-39)

 The general environment represents those elements in the broader society that can influence all (or most) industries and the firms that compete in those industries; it represents elements or segments that firms cannot directly control.
-The general environment is composed of the following segments: demographic, economic, political/legal, sociocultural, technological, and global.
+The general environment is composed of the following segments: demographic, economic, political/legal, sociocultural, technological, and global segments.